-- (a) The current tax credit in the prior year includes a payment for the use of tax attributes within the wider Arqiva Group Limited group.
-Following completion of the financial statements of the Group's principal subsidiaries, it was determined that an element of this payment should be more appropriately presented as - capital contribution.
-Accordingly, a representation of £16.4m, to treat the payment as a capital contribution, has been reflected in the current year as shown above. - (b) Change in unrecognised deferred tax assets includes the changes in the tax losses in the year and deferred tax deductions on interest expenses which have not been recognised as a deferred tax asset. - (c) Finance (No. 2) Act 2017 was substantively enacted on 31 October 2017 and introduced new rules to restrict the deductibility of interest costs from 1 April 2017.
-The overall effect of these changes, was that certain previously unrecognised deferred tax assets were recognised at 30 June 2018, as a result of the forecast utilisation of these assets being accelerated and their realisation therefore being assessed as probable.
+- (a) Expenses that are not deductible in determining taxable profit principally relate to interest payable on shareholder loan notes. - (b) Change in unrecognised deferred tax assets includes

+- the changes in the tax losses in the year and deferred tax deduction on interest expenses which have not been recognised as a deferred tax asset. - (c) Finance (No. 2) Act 2017 was substantively enacted on 31 October 2017 and introduced new rules to restrict the deductibility of interest costs from 1 April 2017.
+The overall effect of these changes was that certain previously unrecognised deferred tax assets were recognised at 30 June 2019, as a result of the forecast utilisation of these assets being accelerated and their realisation therefore being assessed as probable.